Plan Your Experience

 SLEEPYTIME DOWN SOUTH: HOTELS

 We love our official hotel, the Omni Royal Orleans, located in the heart of the neighborhood.
-The hotel also hosts one of our stages on Saturday and Sunday of festival!
-Hilton has several area hotels and welcomes guests to the Hilton Jackson Square Stage all four days of fest.
+The hotel also hosts one of our stages on Saturday of festival!
 Visitors should also check out the digs at the Royal Sonesta New Orleans, Westin New Orleans, or Windsor Court when planning their stay.

 FESTIVAL ACCESS: PICK YOUR EXPERIENCE